 The types of angles in pairs are listed below:

 - Alternate interior angles

 - Corresponding angles

 - Vertical angles

 - Consecutive interior angles

 What is a Complete Angle?

-When an angle completes its full rotation starting from 0 degrees and ends at 360 degrees it is known as a complete angle, Its measurement is equal to 360 degrees.
+When an angle completes its full rotation starting from 0° and ends at 360° it is known as a complete angle.
+In other words, a complete angle measures 360°.